cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 setting, this model needs adaption to, for example, the quantum random oracle model.

+### Robustness

+A public key encryption system is said to be robust if it is infeasible to produce two ciphertexts that are valid for two different recipients
+{{?ROBUSTNESS=DOI.10.1007/s00145-017-9258-8}}.
+The DHKEM HPKE ciphersuites specified in this document provide robustness because the recipient public key is included in the key schedule context.
+Future specifications which define new KEMs MUST indicate whether or not the resulting scheme is robust.

+This property can also be achieved by using an AEAD which is key-committing.
+None of the AEADs specified in this document are key-committing.

 ## Security Requirements on a KEM used within HPKE {#kem-security}

 A KEM used within HPKE MUST allow HPKE to satisfy its desired security